Below you will find the most frequently asked questions we receive here at Golden Retriever Rescue Inc.

 Are all the rescues in GRR’s care listed on the Current Rescues page?

 No, they are not.
 That page contains only some of the rescue Goldies currently in care and looking for new homes.
 Some

 of our rescues require only a minimal amount of time with a foster carer before they are assessed and ready to go to an

 approved family, whereas other dogs may require extensive veterinary treatment or behavioural rehabilitation depending on

 the circumstances from which they have come.
-For these reasons GRR does not post every rescue Goldie on this page, in
+For these reasons GRR does NOT post every rescue Goldie on that page, in

 right Goldie to come along.